lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 - Each letter of plain text is replaced by a letter with some fixed number of positions down with alphabet.

 The following diagram depicts the working of Caesar cipher algorithm implementation −

+Explanation

+### IMAGE HERE

+The plain text character is traversed one at a time.

+- For each character in the given plain text, transform the given character as per the rule depending on the procedure of encryption and decryption of text.
+- After the steps is followed, a new string is generated which is referred as cipher text.